TeskaLabs/CatVision-Docs/README.md

 ### Initialize Remote Access

-Before you render the page \(TODO: where???\) with the Remote Access Screen, you need to generate a time limited auth token on the following address: `https://ra.teskalabs.com/api/authtoken?api_key=YOURAPIKEY`
+Your backend server Before you render the page \(TODO: where???\) with the Remote Access Screen, you need to generate a time limited auth token on the following address: `https://ra.teskalabs.com/api/authtoken?api_key=YOURAPIKEY`

 #### PHP